-If you Google "things to do in Indio, CA" right now, you'll get a list of chain restaurants, a water park, and maybe a mention of Coachella.
-It's not wrong exactly, it's just not the city.
+If you Google "things to do in Indio, CA" right now, you'll get chain restaurants, a water park, and maybe a mention of Coachella.
+That's not wrong, it's just not the city.
 Indio is where the Coachella Valley gets real: working-class, date-palm-lined, with taquerias that don't have websites and music venues that opened without press releases.

 I've owned vacation rentals in Indio since 2022.
-I've sent hundreds of guests out into this city with recommendations.
-These are the 15 things that keep coming back in reviews as the ones they actually remember.
+These are the 15 things that keep coming back in reviews as the ones guests remember.

 Not a tourist farm.
 A small family-run shop on Monroe Street where the Medjool dates grow out front.
-Soft, caramel-thick, and worth stopping for even if you think you don't like dates.
-Buy twice what you think you need — you'll finish them in the car.
+Soft, caramel-thick, buy twice what you think you need.
+You'll finish them in the car.

 Address: 49900 Jackson St, Indio, CA 92201